 Use a double wrap choke hitch around the load for 360° load contact, to prevent load slippage.
 Please Note: One sling is depicted for illustration

 Use blocking or padding to protect hollow vessels, loose bundles and fragile items from scuffing and bending.
 Remember, blocking becomes part of the load and must be added to the total load weight.
-Please Note: One sling is depicted for illustration
+Please Note: One sling is depicted for illustration purposes only.

 When lifting crates or wooden boxes in a basket hitch, be sure the load can withstand side pressure as sling tension is applied.
 Use spreader bars and sling protection to prevent damage.

 Two slings rigged in a basket hitch provide better balance for loads.
 Be sure that slings cannot slide along the load when the lift is made and use extreme caution.